pawcura/payload-starter/README.md

 ## Seeding the Database

 The starter includes a seed script that populates your database with sample content so the site works out of the box.
 Without seeding, the homepage shows a "Go to Admin Panel" message and the blog returns a 404 (it requires a page with slug `blog`).
+If you want your blog to be called something else, you can simply rename the `blog` page.
+The seeded navigation just includes a `blog` page by default.

 ### Option 1: One-Click Seed (Recommended)